mszjar/mszjar/README.md

 ## Background
 Energy engineer (2011), master in finance (2017) and Web Developer (2021).
-I'm interested in writing, web3 technology and entrepreneurship since 2017.
-I had experiences in entrepreneurship in France and Chile.
-And worked in France as a green energy engineer.
+I'm interested in web3 technology and entrepreneurship.

+ Feel free to contact me.

 ## Contact me